rode/demo/docs/2-Setup.md

 # Rode Demo - Setup

-This demo includes a Terraform plan to install Rode, it dependencies and related tools into a Kubernetes cluster to demonstrate basic use cases for Rode and automated governance.
+This demo includes a Terraform plan to install Rode, its dependencies and related tools into a Kubernetes cluster to demonstrate basic use cases for Rode and automated governance.
 It has been tested with Docker for Desktop for Mac with 16gb of memory.

 ## Prerequisites